telerik/winforms-docs/listview/getting-started.md

     If Me.commandBarToggleButtonTiles IsNot sender Then
         Me.commandBarToggleButtonTiles.ToggleState = ToggleState.Off
     End If
+    If Me.CommandBarToggleButtonCard IsNot sender Then
+        Me.CommandBarToggleButtonCard.ToggleState = ToggleState.Off
+    End If
     Me.updatingToggleState = False
     If Me.commandBarToggleButtonDetails.ToggleState = ToggleState.[On] Then
         Me.RadListView1.ViewType = ListViewType.DetailsView